 - Different color (and design) schemes and their qualities — cool, warm, intimate, professional, calming, provocative, inspiring, etc.

-This is just off the top of my head, and a good, complete treatment of color theory will cover this and much more, to the point that you will feel completely comfortable in using colors and color wheel in your art or crafts, use them more freely and yet more effectively, understand what you are doing and make your art, crafts, illustrations and designs more beautiful and more effective.
+This is just off the top of my head, and a good, complete treatment of color theory will cover this and much more, to the point that you will feel completely comfortable using colors and color wheel in your art or crafts.

 Why Should You Study Color Theory?

-One of the things I really want to convey here is that anybody and everybody can gain from a good, proper education in color theory, and even if you didn’t go to art school you can still give yourself that good, proper education.
+One of the things I want to convey here is that anybody and everybody can gain from a good, proper education in color theory, and even if you didn’t go to art school, you could still give yourself that good, proper education.

-Even people who have already learned color theory always benefit from the study of color theory, to either update their knowledge base with new theory — like, as one example, color theory as it relates to computer graphics or tech in general — or to simply refresh their knowledge and re-energize their relationship with and use of color.
+Even people who have already learned color theory always benefit from the study of color theory to either update their knowledge base with a new theory — like, as one example, color theory as it relates to computer graphics or tech in general — or to refresh their knowledge simply and re-energize their relationship with and use of color.

-This article is specifically about the very best books on color theory available today, but I would be remiss if I didn’t mention another great option — online courses.
+This article is about the best books on color theory available today, but I would be remiss if I didn’t mention another great option — online courses.

-As many of you may already know, I myself have created a number of great online courses — if I do say so myself 🙂 — and I feel especially confident in teaching color theory, since I not only have a strong natural eye for color and its uses in art, design and craft but also a fairly deep and thorough understanding of color theory.
-Also I just love to teach, and I think that enthusiasm makes my courses more effective and more enjoyable.
+As many of you may already know, I have created several great online courses — if I do say so myself 🙂 — and I feel especially confident in teaching color theory since I not only have a strong natural eye for color and its uses in art, design, and craft but also a fairly deep and thorough understanding of color theory.

-Of course, there are lots of other teachers out there as well, and many of the courses are absolutely fantastic, but if you want to check out some of my online courses on color theory and usage here are some links:
+Of course, there are lots of other teachers out there as well, and many of the courses are fantastic, but if you want to check out some of my online courses on color theory and usage, here are some links:

 Learn to use the full potential of color and light in your artworks!